oscarotero/psr7-middlewares/README.md

 There's also support for [Client hints](https://www.smashingmagazine.com/2016/01/leaner-responsive-images-client-hints/) to avoid to serve images larger than needed (currently supported only in chrome and opera).

+You may also save the transformed images in the cache.
+You have to provide a library compatible with psr-6 for that.

 ```php
 use Psr7Middlewares\Middleware;